Chester W. Nimitz: World War II

 Ten days after the attack on Pearl Harbor on December 7, 1941, Rear Admiral Nimitz was selected by President Franklin D. Roosevelt to be the commander-in-chief of the United States Pacific Fleet (CINCPACFLT).
 Nimitz immediately departed Washington for Hawaii and took command in a ceremony on the top deck of the submarine Grayling.
 He was promoted to the rank of admiral, effective December 31, 1941, upon assuming command.
 The change of command ceremony would normally have taken place aboard a battleship, but every battleship in Pearl Harbor had been either sunk or damaged during the attack.
 Assuming command at the most critical period of the war in the Pacific, Admiral Nimitz organized his forces to halt the Japanese advance, despite the shortage of ships, planes, and supplies.
-He had a significant advantage in that the United States had cracked the Japanese diplomatic naval code and had made progress on the naval code JN-25.
-The Japanese had kept radio silence before the attack on Pearl Harbor, but events then were moving so rapidly that they had to rely on coded radio messages that they did not realize were being read in Hawaii.
+Nimitz had a significant advantage in that the United States had cracked the Japanese diplomatic naval code and had made progress on the naval code JN-25.
+The Japanese had kept radio silence before the attack on Pearl Harbor, although events were then moving so rapidly that they had to rely on coded radio messages they did not realize were being read in Hawaii.

 On March 24, 1942, the newly formed US-British Combined Chiefs of Staff issued a directive designating the Pacific theater an area of American strategic responsibility.
 Six days later, the US Joint Chiefs of Staff (JCS) divided the theater into three areas: the Pacific Ocean Areas, the Southwest Pacific Area (commanded by General Douglas MacArthur), and the Southeast Pacific Area.
 The JCS designated Nimitz as "Commander in Chief, Pacific Ocean Areas", with operational control over all Allied units (air, land, and sea) in that area.

 Nimitz, in Hawaii, and his superior Admiral Ernest King, the Chief of Naval Operations, in Washington, rejected the plan of General Douglas MacArthur to advance on Japan through New Guinea and the Philippines and Formosa.
 Instead, they proposed an island-hopping plan that would allow them to bypass most of the Japanese strength in the Central Pacific until they reached Okinawa.
 President Roosevelt compromised, giving both MacArthur and Nimitz their own theaters.
 The two Pacific theaters were favored, to the dismay of generals George Marshall and Dwight Eisenhower, who favored a Germany-first strategy.
 King and Nimitz provided MacArthur with some naval forces but kept most of the carriers.
 However, when the time came to plan an invasion of Japan, MacArthur was given overall command.